CodingClubUC3M/codingclubuc3m.github.io/index.md

 ### How to join?

 Just show up.
-But it would be nice if you let us know in advance to adapt the logistics with [this form](https://goo.gl/forms/aWvWbuBdGbNrICPV2).
+But it would be nice if you let us know in advance to adapt the logistics by filling the confirmation form (if you have received it) or by dropping us a line at <coding.club.uc3m@gmail.com>.

 If you want to contribute a session, then please fill in [this form](https://goo.gl/forms/CIj7hxkAeEA4VjZR2).